nanoblox/core/mkdocs/docs/projects/topbarplus/iconcontroller.md

 ```lua
 IconController:createFakeChat(theme)
 ```
-Creates and returns and icon imitating the chat icon, and disables the original chat icon.
+Disables the default core chat icon, and creates and returns a new icon imitating it.

 --------------------
 ### getIcon